-MIR604
+Maize MIR604

-Maize MIR604 was developed by using Agrobacterium-mediated transformation and as a result expresses a modified version of a cry3A gene (mcry3A) derived from B. thuringiensis subsp.
-Tenebrionis conferring resistance to certain coleopteran pests and a manA gene encoding phosphomannose isomerase (PMI) from Escherichia coli as a selectable marker.
+Maize MIR604 was developed by using Agrobacterium-mediated transformation and as a result expresses a modified version of a cry3A gene (mcry3A) derived from B. thuringiensis subsp. tenebrionis conferring resistance to certain coleopteran target pests and a manA gene encoding phosphomannose isomerase (PMI) from Escherichia coli as a selectable marker.

-Molecular characterisation data established that maize MIR604 contains a single copy of the T-DNA and that vector backbone sequences are absent.
+Molecular characterisation data established that maize MIR604 contains a single copy of the T-DNA, and that vector backbone sequences are absent.

-Sequences flanking the 5' and 3' regions of the MIR604 event have been determined and recent (2008) BLASTN analysis of the 5' and 3' flanking sequences has revealed no significant similarity with any known maize sequences.
-Analysis of putative ORFs at the 5' and 3' flanking regions indicated no sequence similarities to known toxins or allergens.
+Sequences flanking the 5' and 3' regions of maize MIR604 have been determined and recent (2008) BLASTN analysis of the 5' and 3' flanking sequences has revealed no significant homology with any known maize sequences.
+Analysis of putative open reading frames (ORFs) at the 5' and 3' flanking regions indicated no sequence homologies to known toxins or allergens.

-Southern, PCR and ELISA analyses of MIR604 maize indicated genetic and phenotypic stability of the event over multiple generations.
+Southern, PCR and ELISA analyses of maize MIR604 indicated genetic and phenotypic stability of the event over multiple generations.